 A sensory garden is a green space which has been designed to appeal to as many of the senses as possible.
-In healthcare settings, sensory planting is often used for people with dementia, as colour, touch and scent can calm and ground, and inspire the recollection of distant memories and sensations.
+In healthcare settings, sensory planting is often designed for people with dementia, as colour, touch and scent can calm and ground, and inspire the recollection of distant memories and sensations.
 Children with special educational needs, including autism, benefit from being able to explore multiple senses in an environment that feels safe and soothing.

-Touch and scent, using particularly tactile or aromatic plants, allow people with sight loss to experience nature up close – as does savouring summer salads and autumn berries.
+Touch and scent, using particularly tactile or aromatic plants, allow people with sight loss to experience nature up close – as does savouring summer salad crops and autumn berries.
 If space and budget allow, a small fountain can provide a gentle background noise; bamboo and tall grasses offer a similarly soothing sound when buffeted by the breeze.

-NHS Forest sites with sensory gardens
+Healthcare sites with sensory gardens

 Woodfield Park in Doncaster opened its multi-sensory garden in 2015, with a particular focus on people with dementia and their carers.
 The space, built within an existing walled garden, was designed collaboratively by a group of local charities and organisations, which has ensured that it is suitable for users with varied needs.
 The use of aromatic herbs and scented flowers, as well as fruit, ensure it appeals to all the senses.
 This is further boosted by a small fountain, pollinator-friendly flora, and plants such as artichokes which offer interesting textures.
 Raised beds are accessible to wheelchair users who would like to carry out gardening activities.